French Algeria: Conquest of the Algerian territories under the July Monarchy (1830–1848)

-Resistance of Lalla Fadhma N'Soumer
+Resistance of Lalla Fatma N'Soumer

 The French began their occupation of Algiers in 1830, starting with a landing in Algiers.
 As occupation turned into colonization, Kabylia remained the only region independent of the French government.
 Pressure on the region increased, and the will of her people to resist and defend Kabylia increased as well.

-In about 1849, a mysterious man arrived in Kabiliya.
-He presented himself as Mohamed ben Abdallah (the name of the Prophet), but is more commonly known as Sherif Boubaghla.
+In about 1849, a mysterious man arrived in Kabylia.
+He presented himself as Mohamed ben Abdallah, but is more commonly known as Sherif Boubaghla.
 He was probably a former lieutenant in the army of Emir Abdelkader, defeated for the last time by the French in 1847.
 Boubaghla refused to surrender at that battle, and retreated to Kabylia.
 From there he began a war against the French armies and their allies, often employing guerrilla tactics.
 Boubaghla was a relentless fighter, and very eloquent in Arabic.
 He was very religious, and some legends tell of his thaumaturgic skills.

-Boubaghla went often to Soumer to talk with high-ranking members of the religious community, and Lalla Fadhma was soon attracted by his strong personality.
+Boubaghla went often to Lalla Fatma N'Soumer to talk with high-ranking members of the religious community, and Lalla Fatma was soon attracted by his strong personality.
 At the same time, the relentless combatant was attracted by a woman so resolutely willing to contribute, by any means possible, to the war against the French.
 With her inspiring speeches, she convinced many men to fight as imseblen (volunteers ready to die as martyrs) and she herself, together with other women, participated in combat by providing cooking, medicines, and comfort to the fighting forces.